citelab/JAMScript/run.md

 ## Inside a Docker container

 JAMScript can be compiled and run without a local installation.
 This is the simplest way to try out JAMScript.
 You need a local installation only if you want to debug or develop JAMScript itself!
+The following are the preparatory steps to get Docker JAM tools working in your system.

-1. Download **JAMTools** into a local directory `tools` like `git clone https://github.com/anrl/JAMTools tools`.
+1. Download **JAMTools** into a local directory called `tools` like `git clone https://github.com/anrl/JAMTools tools`.
-2.
+2. Add the `tools` directory to your execution path.
+This way `djam` and `jam` tools are available for you.
+3. Make `docker` run without `sudo`.
+4. Test that you actually completed Step 3 successfully.
+Use a command like `docker ps` and see whether it runs.

+Everything should be setup at this point.
+Type `djam` or `jam` and you should see a menu of sub commands available under each of them.

 ### Running the example programs